dvschwab/etl-to-aws-rds/AWS-RDS-IAM-AUTH.md

 Here, instead of specifying a password, the `IDENTIFIED BY` parameter is set to *AWSAuthenticationPlugin*, which the MySQL identification module used for IAM connections.
 If you want to use an existing user, substitute the syntax for `ALTER USER`; note that this will invalidate that user's password, so they won't be able to connect to the database until their IAM access is fully configured.

-#### 5. Connecting to the Database as an IAM User
+#### 5. Generate the Authentication Token

 The last step in configuring an IAM connection is to actually connect to the database.
-This is a two-step process involving the AWS CLI and the MySQL client: the CLI is used to generate a security token that is then passed to the client in lieu of a password (note that you can also connect using the AWS SDK or a library such as Python's *boto3*; the steps involved are similar).
+This is a two-step process involving the AWS CLI and the MySQL client: the CLI is used to generate a security token that is then passed to the client in lieu of a password.

+We will describe how to generate the token first.
 To generate the authentication token, use the following syntax for the AWS CLI:

 ```Linux
 aws rds generate-db-auth-token \